boris-behav-obs/boris-behav-obs.github.io/src/run_source_code.md

 Example for Debian based distributions like Ubuntu, Kubuntu, Xubuntu, Linux Mint ...:

+For Debian 11 (Bullseye), open a terminal and type:

+    su (your root password will be required) apt install mpv libmpv1 python3 ffmpeg graphviz python3-venv

 For Debian 12 (Bookworm), open a terminal and type:

     su (your root password will be required) apt install mpv libmpv2 python3 ffmpeg graphviz python3-venv

-For Debian 11 (Bullseye), open a terminal and type:

-    su (your root password will be required) apt install mpv libmpv1 python3 ffmpeg graphviz python3-venv

-For Ubuntu 22.04 and other Ubuntu like:
+For Ubuntu 22.04 (Jammy Jellyfish) / Linux Mint 21:

     sudo apt install mpv libmpv1 python3 ffmpeg graphviz python3-venv
     (your password will be required)

-For Ubuntu 23.04 and newer and other Ubuntu like:
+for Ubuntu 23.04 (Lunar Lobster) and newer / Linux Mint 22 and newer

     sudo apt install mpv libmpv2 python3 ffmpeg graphviz python3-venv
     (your password will be required)